 This is a great day trip for those interested in sea kayaking in the bay.

-This is tide dependent, and the high tide is about 10:00 AM.
-We will aim to leave Manly about 9 AM and go anticlockwise crossing to the south end of the island, then go around the eastern side through the mangroves, to stop on the sandy spit on the north west corner of the island.
+This is tide dependent, and the high tide is about 11:00 AM.
+We will aim to leave Manly about 9 AM and go anticlockwise crossing to the south end of the island, then go around the eastern side through the mangroves, look for new coral, and stop on the sandy spit on the north west corner of the island.
 There is an option to paddle to the south east part of St. Helena island depending on time and the group (extra 6 km).
 We will spend about an hour on on the either Green or St. Helena having lunch.
 We may practice some skills.
 Beginners will have an opportunity to learn some skills.
-We will then return directly to Manly from the north end.
-If the group is strong enough and time allows, we may elect to cross to the south west tip of St Helena island (extra 6 km).
+We will then return directly to Manly.

 Discipline: Sea kayaking

-Meet: at clubhouse at 6:30 AM to pack the last boats and gear (see below).
+Meet: at clubhouse at 6:30 AM to pack the last of the boats and gear (see below).
 Depart at 7 AM.

 Pre trip meet: If needed we’ll pack the trailer (if needed) on Sat afternoon at midday (after the come and try day)

 - 6:00 AM (if trailer loading), or 6:30 AM if trailer already packed).
 Meet at the club shed.